heber-silva/CKA-Obsidian-Vault/Installation/Container Runtime.md

 Your container runtime must support at least v1alpha2 of the container runtime interface.

-Kubernetes [starting v1.26](https://kubernetes.io/blog/2022/11/18/upcoming-changes-in-kubernetes-1-26/#cri-api-removal) _only works_ with v1 of the CRI API.
+Kubernetes [](https://kubernetes.io/blog/2022/11/18/upcoming-changes-in-kubernetes-1-26/#cri-api-removal) _only works_ with v1 of the CRI API.
 Earlier versions default to v1 version, however if a container runtime does not support the v1 API, the kubelet falls back to using the (deprecated) v1alpha2 API instead.

 ## Container runtimes[](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#container-runtimes)

 **Note:** This section links to third party projects that provide functionality required by Kubernetes.
 The Kubernetes project authors aren't responsible for these projects, which are listed alphabetically.
-To add a project to this list, read the [content guide](https://kubernetes.io/docs/contribute/style/content-guide/#third-party-content) before submitting a change.
-[More information.](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#third-party-content-disclaimer)
+To add a project to this list, read the [](https://kubernetes.io/docs/contribute/style/content-guide/#third-party-content) before submitting a change. [](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#third-party-content-disclaimer)

 ### containerd[](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#containerd)